docling-project/docling-mcp/README.md

 ## Integration with MCP clients

-One of the easiest ways to experiment with the tools provided by Docling MCP is to leverage an AI desktop clients with MCP support.
+One of the easiest ways to experiment with the tools provided by Docling MCP is to leverage an AI desktop client with MCP support.
 Most of these clients use a common config interface.
 Adding Docling MCP in your favorite client is usually as simple as adding the following entry in the configuration file.

 ```json